IggieB/Advanced-NLP-Ex-2-Backhanded-Compliments/README.md

 # NLP Failure Analysis: Backhanded Compliments

 ## Objective
 This project explores the failure modes of Large Language Models (LLMs) specifically regarding **Pragmatic Inference**.
-We demonstrate that models like Llama-3.1-8B exhibit a **Positive Lexical Bias**, where they prioritize positive adjectives (e.g., "intelligent", "competent") over the condescending syntactic qualifiers that render a sentence an insult.
+It demonstrates that models like Llama-3.1-8B exhibit a **Positive Lexical Bias**, where they prioritize positive adjectives (e.g., "intelligent", "competent") over the condescending syntactic qualifiers that render a sentence an insult.

 ## Hypothesis
 The model performs a "sentiment sum" rather than a logical parse.
 It fails to identify that a compliment relative to a low baseline (e.g., "more competent than I expected") is socially negative.